jbirnick/jbirnick.github.io/content/_index.md

   * machine learning
 - artificial intelligence

-Over the last three years, breaking elliptic curve based cryptography has been a great motivation for me to learn about arithmetic geometry, and that's where I learned about the first block above.
+Over the last three years, attacking elliptic curve based cryptography has been a great motivation for me to learn about arithmetic geometry, and that's where I learned about the first block above.
 Now, I look more into applied math and computer science.

 **I like to combine elegant theory with useful practice.**